 Each day, the research team at the AdventHealth Translational Research Institute in Orlando delves into how and why diabetes occurs, how it affects major organs and its connections to other diseases.

-Richard Pratley, MD, is the Senior Investigator and Diabetes Program Lead at the TRI and has led the program for over eight years.
+Richard Pratley, MD, is the Senior Investigator and Diabetes Program Lead at the TRI and has led the program for over ten years.
 His team studies problems that are common in both type 1 and type 2 diabetes, instead of focusing on one specific aspect of diabetes, which is just one aspect that sets them apart from other institutions.

 Specific Studies Empowering Discoveries

 At the TRI, Dr. Pratley, along with a whole team of researchers, physicians and investigators, are currently conducting innovative research on:

 - Better ways to diagnose type 1 diabetes at an early age by developing specific biomarkers of beta cell function (applicable to type 2 diabetes research, too)

 - Biomarkers to detect kidney disease at an earlier stage, along with non-invasive imaging of kidney blood supply